 In the other article about CRM, we introduced the concept of Customer Relationship Management, giving a definition of CRM: a real business strategy to implement in more levels and business areas, aimed to establish long-lasting customer relations.

-This strategy can affect different business macro-areas, depending on whether it is more focused on process, technologies, communication or collecting data, end it is unescapable from some elements within the company, which business culture.
+This strategy can affect different business macro-areas, depending on whether it is more focused on process, technologies, communication or collecting data, and is essential for some elements within the company, including the corporate culture.

-The aim is to use a customer-centric approach, thanks to all organisation puts the client in the center, to collect information about his needs, so as to offer solution that could satisfy as much as possible his necessities.
+The goal is in fact to use a customer-centric approach, thanks to which the whole organization places the customer at the center, to collect information about his needs, so as to offer solutions that meet his necessity as much as possible.

 Main CRM benefits for corporate division